fernando-mc/redmondpython.com/content/day_one_lesson.md

 title: Day One Lesson
 ---

+## Welcome to Day One!

 This is the self-guided, self-paced tutorial for day 1.
-We've included a break in the middle, but remember to take a break to stretch, get some water, take a moment to relax any time you need to.
+We've included a break in the middle, but remember to take a break to stretch, get some water, or take a moment to relax any time you need to.
+If at any time you have questions, ask away!

+If you've not yet done so, ensure you've gone through [these setup instructions](/setup) to install and configure Python.

+## Using This Tutorial

-As you go through this tutorial, any time you see something like this:
+As you go through this tutorial, you'll see code samples like this:

 `a = "Hello"`

-it's something that you can type in at the `>>>` prompt in your Python shell.
-Hit Return or Enter after every line and note the output (although sometimes there won't be any!).
-Don't copy and paste -- you'll learn much better if you take the time to type everything yourself.
+This means that you can type this line in at the `>>>` prompt in your Python shell.
+Simply enter the line, hit **Return** or **Enter** after every line you enter, and note the output (although sometimes there won't be any!).

+>**Tip**: Don't copy and paste commands -- type them out.
+You'll learn far more if you take the time to type everything yourself.

 ### Math